FunctionalJerk/FunctionalJerk.github.io/pages/about.md

 I make sonic art, mainly with digital tools like algorithms and data-sets, aswell as analog audio gear.
 Most of my work uses some form of chaos, like randomness, feedback and sensor data.
 Results span from *ambient* to *noise* and have been called *erratic*, *punky* and *mesmerizing*.

-I am strongly inspired by the artists of *new music*, of *noise* and of *experimental music*, but even more so by my own curiosity.
+I am strongly inspired by the artists of *new music*, *noise* and *experimental music*, but even more so by my own curiosity.
 Therefore I'm constantly searching, learning and growing.
 Right now, I strive to get better at coding, academic research and electrical engineering.

 ## Work

 If you like what you see on this page, don't hesitate to get in contact via [**mail**](mailto:d.hanraths(at)web.de).

-I'm looking to collaborate in interdisciplinary projects and to work jobs in:
+I'm looking to collaborate on projects and jobs in:
 - Music production
 - Sonic art in installation
 - Sonic art in instrumentation